 The starting point for hiking to Lead Mountain is about 10.5 miles from the beginning of the road.
 How far you get on this road will be largely determined by your tires (off-road treads and 10-ply sidewalls), 4WD, high clearance and your nerves.
 As with any other dirt road in the Owyhees, do NOT travel on them if it has recently rained.
 The mud will cake on your tires and driving will be unsafe.

 The first 5 miles of this road are decent until you get to a cattle guard.
 Immediately afterwards the road drops down sharply with larger rocks near the crossing of Fossil Creek.
-From here on, the road varies significantly with many sections containing larger sharp rocks.
-At about 8.5 miles (just after the junction with Bates Creek Rd) you’ll veer right at a fork and head west for about 2 miles.
-This short 2-mile section crosses several creeks and could be impassable in spring.
+From here on, the road varies significantly with many sections containing larger, sharp rocks.
+At about 8.5 miles (just after the junction with Bates Creek Road), you’ll veer right at a fork and head west for about 2 miles.
+This short 2-mile section crosses several creeks and could be impassable in Spring.

 I climb the peak on 10/26/2017.
 Any approach will involve some steeper sections, but none required any scrambling.
-I headed north along a dirt road for about 1000 feet and then turned southwest and oriented towards point 5904.
-Once I reached the base of 5904, I hiked along the mellower section towards the base of Lead Mt.
-From here (about 2.8 miles in) you gain about 700 feet in about 0.8 miles to the summit.
-From the summit you can see Red Mt to the southeast, Quicksilver Mt to the south and Hayden and Turntable to the west.
+I headed north along a dirt road for about 1,000 feet and then turned southwest and oriented towards Point 5904.
+Once I reached the base of Point 5904, I hiked along the mellower section towards the base of Lead Mountain.
+From here (about 2.8 miles in), you gain about 700 vertical feet in around 0.8 miles to the summit.
+From the summit, you can see Red Mountain to the southeast, Quicksilver Mountain to the south, and Hayden Peak and Turntable Mountain to the west.